Skip to content

 What is a Petty Misdemeanor?

-Though this should not damage a person’s reputation, occupational licensing and job prospects, it may.
+Public conviction record: In Minnesota, even though a petty violation is “not a crime;” the charge can result in a “conviction,” on your public court record.
+Though this should not damage a person’s reputation, occupational licensing and job prospects, it could.
 So, better to avoid this legal and social ambiguity by avoiding even a “petty” conviction.
-And a good defense attorney can help.

-What about a Misdemeanor “certified as a Petty” or court’s “payables list?”
+What is Misdemeanor “certified as a Petty;” court “payables list?”

 A misdemeanor charge can result in a petty conviction three ways:

-- Misdemeanor is on the Minnesota court’s payable offenses list.
+3. Misdemeanor is on the Minnesota court’s payable offenses lists.

 Though not addressed in Minnesota Statutes, the Court’s Minnesota Rules of Criminal Procedure 23.02 says: